‘We want to be educated, not indoctrinated,’ say Trump voters wary of covid shots

 A woman identified as Sue from Iowa said she feared political “manipulation” of the vaccines, even though she had been a pharmacist for Merck, one of the drug companies helping to produce a vaccine.
 “I know their vaccines are good products, I trust them,” Sue added.
 “What I don’t trust is the government telling me what I need to do when they haven’t led us down the right road.”

 The focus group’s concerns echoed pollsters’ findings about Trump voters’ significant vaccine hesitancy.
-A CBS News/YouGov poll released Sunday found that 33 percent of Republicans said they would not get a shot, and another 20 percent said they were undecided.
+A CBS News-YouGov poll released Sunday found that 33 percent of Republicans said they would not get a shot, and another 20 percent said they were undecided.
 In contrast, just 10 percent of Democrats said they were opposed to getting vaccinated, and another 19 percent were undecided.

 During the Zoom session, Republican politicians including House Minority Leader Kevin McCarthy (Calif.), Sen. Bill Cassidy (La.) and Rep. Brad Wenstrup (Ohio), chair of the GOP Doctors Caucus, took turns trying to persuade the hesitant voters to get vaccinated.
 But the lawmakers’ pitches largely fell flat, and in some cases, the politically tinged rhetoric seemed to inspire more doubts.
 For instance, McCarthy said he understood the Trump voters’ hesitation because pharmaceutical companies waited until after Trump lost the election to announce their promising vaccine results — a comment that sparked participants to share their own resentments.